 Eyeglasses, Hearing Aids and Other Recyclables

 We also refurbish used hearing aids and get them into the hands of someone deserving.
+For local help with hearing go to http://spfldilsertoma.com/celebrate.htm

-Vision & Hearing Buses
+Vision & Hearing Screening Buses

 Perhaps you have seen our Diabetic Retinopathy Screening Bus (vision) and our Hearing Screening Bus parked outside local events.
 Funded through our support of The Lions of Illinois Foundation, they provide crucial screening to members of our community, allowing them to be aware of potential health problems connected to their vision or hearing.
 Check our calendar of events to see where they will be next.